-With about 7 webhosts, Equatorial Guinea is below the world's average by population.
+With about seven webhosts, Equatorial Guinea is below the world's average by population.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.